leap-stc/ChaosBench/README.md

 # ChaosBench - A benchmark for long-term forecasting of chaotic systems
-ChaosBench is a benchmark project to improve long-term forecasting of chaotic systems, including subseasonal-to-seasonal (S2S) climate systems and other nonlinear dynamical problems including Rayleigh-Benard, Quasi-Geostrophic, Kelvin-Helmholtz, etc. Our design paradigm revolves around __modularity__ and __extensibility__ so that you can easily separate modeling from benchmarking for instance, and to build on existing pieces with ease.
+ChaosBench is a benchmark project to improve long-term forecasting of chaotic systems, in particular subseasonal-to-seasonal (S2S) weather.
 Current features include:

 ## 1. Benchmark and Dataset

-- __(ChaosBench-S2S) Subseasonal-to-seasonal (S2S) climate forecast__
-    - Observations:
-        - [x] ERA5 Reanalysis (1979-2022)
+- __Input:__ ERA5 Reanalysis (1979-2022)

-    - Physics-based Evaluation Benchmark:
-        - [x] NCEP
-        - [x] CMA
-        - [x] UKMO
-        - [x] ECMWF
-    - Climatology: the long-term mean and sigma for ERA5, NCEP, CMA, UKMO, and ECMWF products are also available for (de)-normalization and the compute of metrics (eg. ACC)
-    - Benchmark variables (ERA5 observations contains __ALL__ fields, including the unchecked boxes):
+- __Target:__ The following table indicates the 48 variables (channels) that are available for Physics-based models.
+Note that the __Input__ ERA5 observations contains __ALL__ fields, including the unchecked boxes:

     Parameters/Levels (hPa) | 1000 | 925 | 850 | 700 | 500 | 300 | 200 | 100 | 50 | 10
     :---------------------- | :----| :---| :---| :---| :---| :---| :---| :---| :--| :-|